sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 >
 > When a driver is registered with the bus, the bus’s list of devices is iterated over, and the match callback is called
 >  for each device that does not have a driver associated with it.

+Every bus driver has to provide a `match()` function, which will be run by the kernel when a new device or device-driver is registered in the bus.

 #### probe()